Media psychology: Psychological theory of play

-Effects of Social Media on Mental Health
+Effects of social media on mental health

 The earliest research done on the effects of media on mental health focuses on the effects of traditional platforms like the radio and television, ignoring the importance and impact newer apps like Instagram, TikTok, and Snapchat have on mental health.
 While social media can be used as a space for creating connections and exploring creativity when used responsibly, it can be used excessively and unsafely, which can lead to psychological challenges.

 Social media platforms are created in addictive ways to keep users engaged.
 These platforms are tailored to users' preferences, so they continue to see the media they relate to, causing prolonged exposure and engagement.
 Features like ads, alerts, and personalized recommendations cause users to keep coming back to their favorite social media apps.
 The addictive design of popular apps, especially the design of TikTok, is an essential factor as to why it contributes to worsening mental health.
 Many younger TikTok users state that when on the app, they usually lose track of time and spend more time than they anticipated watching videos, explaining they were so immersed in TikTok and could not put their phone down, even though they should.
 This addiction-driven model is problematic, as it can lead to issues with obsessive social media use despite knowing the effects it can have on relationships, mental health, and physical health.
 As of 2022, 95% of teenagers have access to smartphones, 67% regularly use TikTok, and 60% on Instagram and Snapchat.
 An alarming 54% of teens report that giving up their favorite social media apps would be challenging because they have a significant hold on their daily lives.

 Social media apps strive to elicit an emotional response in users.
 Hence, they return, causing higher instances of media addiction, zoning out, fear of missing out, and anxiety or depression.
 Social media use has also been linked to decreased, disrupted, and delayed sleep, which can worsen depression, memory loss, and poor academic performance.

 Teenagers often use social media late at night when they should be using that time for rest.
 Many users use TikTok during overnight overs, disrupting sleep.
 Excessive screen use, especially in the hours before bed, can result in delayed sleep, a reduction in quality of sleep, and heightened risks of depression, suicidal thoughts, mood disturbances, attention problems, and physical issues like weight gain.

 Another adverse effect social media can have on mental health is internet addiction disorder (IAD), which is the compulsive and unhealthy use of the internet and social media that causes disruptions to daily life.